Yord/shargs/README.md

 ### Usage Documentation

 Every decent command-line tools has a usage documentation.
-The `deepThought` tool is no exception and could e.g. show the following text if the `--help` flag is present:
+The `deepThought` tool is no exception and should e.g. show the following text if the `--help` flag is present:

 ```bash
 deepThought ask [-q|--question] [-h|--help]